viernism/laravel-project-siswa/02-views-and-crud.md

 });
 ```

-Now we're making the master layout called 'app.blade.php' in the 'layouts' dir. but before we do that, let's download bootstrap and jquery and put it in the public directory like this:
+Now we're making the master layout, 'app.blade.php', within the 'layouts' directory. but before we do that, let's download bootstrap and jquery and put it in the public directory like this also make app.js ands tyle.css respective to their name:
 ```
 \PUBLIC
 │   .htaccess